 Everyone has a favourite chocolate chip cookie recipe, right?
-After extensive research on the matter (and by research, I mean eating), my top pick is The Perfect Chocolate Chip Cookie, from Cook's Illustrated.
-Nipping at it's crumbs in second place is the infamous recipe by Jacques Torres.
+After extensive research on the matter (and by research, I mean eating), my top pick is The Perfect Chocolate Chip Cookie from Cook's Illustrated.
+Nipping at its crumbs, in close second, is the infamous Jacques Torres incarnation.

-All's fair in love and cookies.
-And since I've made the Cook's Illustrated and Jacques Torres recipes more than once (I won't give out actual numbers), I thought I should also revisit the 3rd runner up, Alton Brown's The Chewy...with the addition of salty pretzels and sweet, butterscotch chips.
+All's fair in love & cookies.
+And since I've made the Cook's Illustrated and Jacques Torres recipes more than once (I won't give out actual number), I thought I should also revisit the 3rd runner up, Alton Brown's The Chewy...with tango of salty pretzels + sweet butterscotch chips.

 Thursday, January 5